palewire/first-pull-request/docs/edits.md

 ![The GitHub pencil button pulldown](_static/img/pencil.png)

-That will open a new panel where you are free to start editing the code in GitHub's web editor, which allows you make changes to repositories directly from your web browser.
+That will open a new panel where you are free to start editing the code in GitHub's web editor, which allows you to make revisions from your web browser.

 ![github.dev's web editing panel](_static/img/editor.png)